Do Snapdragons Come Back Every Year?

 Sunlight

-Ensure your snapdragons get at least six hours of full sunlight daily to encourage abundant flowering.
-Select a sunny location for planting to optimize their blooming potential.
+You need to ensure your snapdragons get at least six hours of full sunlight daily to encourage abundant flowering.

 Read more